liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = Bootstrap library =

 Please be aware that this plugin does not include the Bootstrap library in your website.
-You need to do this for yourself.
+You need to do this by yourself.
 We decided not to include the library so that you can modify Bootstrap to your own needs before loading it.

-The easiest way to do this is to add the following to your theme's `function.php`.
-You'll find an example for that in the [documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin).
+You'll find an example how to include it in your theme's `function.php` in the [documentation](https://github.com/liip/bootstrap-blocks-wordpress-plugin).

 = Templates =